 Foster adoption is not right for everyone.
 But if you are just starting to consider building your family through adoption, here are some ways that foster adoption differs from other types of adoption:

 The U.S. government can’t discriminate against you.

 I am a single mom by choice.
 The reality is that some foreign governments, some adoption agencies, and some birth parents think that this makes me less than an ideal parent.
 While I know that I am not perfect, I absolutely believe that I am every bit as good of a mom as I would be if I were married.
 And the U.S. government agrees with me.
-They can’t (and in my experience, don’t) discriminate on the basis of age, sexual orientation, or marital status.
+They can’t (and in my experience, don’t) discriminate based on age, sexual orientation, or marital status.

 Foster adoption does not cost a lot of money.

 Often I hear people say that foster adoption is not expensive and this always makes me cringe a little.
-Because the truth is that I spent plenty of (very literal) blood, sweat, and tears to bring my daughter home and make her a permanent part of my family.
+Because the truth is that I spent plenty of (very literal) blood, sweat and tears to bring my daughter home and make her a permanent part of my family.
 But I didn’t spend a lot of money.
-There are opportunities for foster care stipends, daycare and mileage reimbursement, adoption subsidies and health care assistance available.
+There are opportunities for foster care stipends, daycare and mileage reimbursement, adoption subsidies, and health care assistance available.
 You do not have to have—or raise—a lot of money to adopt from foster care.

 Often an open adoption (of some sort) is easier with foster adoption.

 Often, with foster adoption, you will be adopting a child from your own community (or at least your own state).
 This makes open adoption and ongoing interaction with members of your child’s birth family much more likely than it is in other types of adoption.
 While these relationships can be complex to navigate, they can also be a great source of information, support, and love for your child.